Demolition of the Babri Masjid: Middle East

 At its summit meeting in Abu Dhabi, the Gulf Cooperation Council (GCC) strongly condemned the Babri Masjid demolition.
-It adopted a resolution which described the act as a "crime against Muslim holy places."
+It adopted a resolution that described the act as a "crime against Muslim holy places".
 Among its member states, Saudi Arabia severely condemned the act.
 The United Arab Emirates (UAE), home to large expatriate communities of Indians and Pakistanis, conveyed a more moderate reaction.
 In response, the Indian government criticised the GCC for what it regarded as interference in its internal affairs.
 Ayatollah Ali Khamenei, the supreme leader of Iran, condemned the demolition, and called upon India to do more to protect its Muslim population.
 Although its government condemned the events, the UAE experienced severe public disturbances due to the demolition of the Babri Mosque.
 Street protests broke out, and protesters threw stones at a Hindu temple and the Indian Consulate in Dubai.
-In Al-Ain, 250 km east of Abu Dhabi, angry mobs set fire to the girls wing of an Indian school.
+In Al-Ain, 250 km east of Abu Dhabi, angry mobs set fire to the girls' wing of an Indian school.
 In response to the violence, UAE police arrested and deported many expatriate Pakistanis and Indians who had participated in the violence.
 The Commander-in-Chief of the Dubai Police Force, Dhahi Khalfan Tamim, condemned the violence by foreign nationals in the country.

 United Kingdom

-Several temples were attacked in the UK in suspected acts of revenge.
+Several temples were attacked by Muslims in the UK, in what were suspected to be acts of revenge.
 Attacks included petrol bombings and arson.
-Hindu and Sikh temples, Hindu community centres and other cultural buildings were attacked.
+Hindu temples and Sikh gurdwaras, Hindu community centres and other cultural buildings were attacked.
 One temple was reportedly completely destroyed by fire.
 Hindu and Muslim leaders appealed for peace following the attacks.

 In popular culture

 Malayalam author N. S. Madhavan's short story Thiruthu is based on the Babri Masjid demolition.
 The Ayodhya dispute and the riots following the demolition form part of the backdrop to Antara Ganguly's 2016 novel, Tanya Tania.
 Lajja (Shame), a 1993 novel by Bangladeshi author Taslima Nasrin, was partially inspired by the persecution of Hindus in Bangladesh that intensified after the demolition of the Babri Masjid.

 The documentary Ram ke Naam (lit.
 'In the name of Ram') by Anand Patwardhan examines the events preceding the demolition.
 The Bollywood film Mausam (2011) is based on the events surrounding the demolition.
 The riots that followed the demolition are an important part of the plot of several films, including Bombay (1995) set in the Bombay riots.
 Daivanamathil (2005) explores the repercussions of the demolition on Muslims in Kerala.
 Both Bombay and Daivanamathi won the Nargis Dutt Award for Best Feature Film on National Integration at the respective National Film Awards.
-The 2007 film Black Friday was based upon the 1993 Bombay bombings which were considered to be the after effect of the demolition of the mosque.
+The 2007 film Black Friday was based on the 1993 Bombay bombings, which were considered to be a response to the demolition of the mosque.